zGiselle/WHO_Covid/README.md

-# WHO_Covid-
+# WHO_Covid
 Analysis of WHO global covid data.
-Imported into DataGrip and rolling 7 day avg created using SQL.
+Imported using DataGrip and rolling 7 day avg created using PostgreSQL.
 Visualised in Tableau and saved as a data extract.